 \subsection{Other Norm Objectives}

 In the \sor problem the goal is to choose $k$ balls covering all the metric points such that the sum of radii $\sum_ir_i$ is minimized.
-A natural generalization is to optimize some other objectives.
-Specifically, given a norm $\|\cdot\|:\R^k\rightarrow\R_{\ge0}$, choose balls covering all metric points so that to minimize the norm of the radii vector $\|(r_1,\dots,r_k)\|$.
-One natural example is the $\ell_p$ norm where $\|(r_1,\dots,r_k)\|_p=\left(\sum_{i=1}^kr_i^p\right)^{1/p}$.
-Note that the $\ell_1$ norm objective is exactly the \sor problem, while the $\ell_\infty$ norm objective ( $\|(r_1,\dots,r_k)\|_\infty=\max_{i\in[1,k]}r_i$ ) is the $k$-center problem.
+A natural generalization is to optimize alternate objectives.
+Specifically, given a norm $\|\cdot\|:\R^k\rightarrow\R_{\ge0}$, the task is to choose balls covering all metric points so as to minimize the norm of the radii vector $\|(r_1,\dots,r_k)\|$.
+A canonical example is the $\ell_p$ norm where $\|(r_1,\dots,r_k)\|_p=\left(\sum_{i=1}^kr_i^p\right)^{1/p}$.
+Note that the $\ell_1$ norm objective is exactly the \sor problem, while the $\ell_\infty$ norm objective ($\|(r_1,\dots,r_k)\|_\infty=\max_{i\in[1,k]}r_i$) is the $k$-center problem.
 The other $\ell_p$-norm objectives interpolate between these two fundamental problems in clustering.
-The power of such generalizations have been recently studied~\cite{chakrabarty2019approximation,10353074}, which surprisingly not only unifies the existing \fpt-AS for several different problems such as $k$-median, $k$-means, and $k$-center, but also yields \fpt-AS for advanced problems such as priority $k$-center~\cite{li2003asymmetry,bajpai2021revisiting,plesnik1987heuristic}, $\ell$-centurm~\cite{LocationTheory,LocationScience}, ordered $k$-median\cite{byrka2018constant,braverman2019coresets}, and Socially Fair $k$-median~\cite{anthony2010plant,bhattacharya2014new,pmlr-v134-makarychev21a,ghadiri2021socially}, which were previously unresolved.
+In particular, they capture objectives such as the sum of squared radii,\footnote{Sum of squared radii is essentially equivalent to the $\ell_2$ objective: an $\alpha$-approximation algorithm for the $\ell_2$ objective yields an $\alpha^2$-approximation to the sum of squared radii.} which has received attention in practice, especially in wireless network applications where it naturally models power consumption~\cite{alt2006minimum,liu2022primal}.
+The strength of such generalizations has been recently studied~\cite{chakrabarty2019approximation,10353074}, which not only unified the existing \fpt-AS for several different problems such as $k$-median, $k$-means, and $k$-center, but also lead to \fpt-AS for advanced problems such as priority $k$-center~\cite{li2003asymmetry,bajpai2021revisiting,plesnik1987heuristic}, $\ell$-centrum~\cite{LocationTheory,LocationScience}, ordered $k$-median\cite{byrka2018constant,braverman2019coresets}, and Socially Fair $k$-median~\cite{anthony2010plant,bhattacharya2014new,pmlr-v134-makarychev21a,ghadiri2021socially}, many of which were previously unresolved.

 Jaiswal \etal \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65} constructed an algorithm for the uniform capacitated \sor with $\ell_p$ norm of radii with approximation factor $(1+\eps)(2\cdot4^{p-1}+1)^{1/p}$ in \fpt~time.
 In particular, this implies a $(3+\eps)$ \fpt-approximation for uniform capacitated \sor $(p=1)$ and $(4+\eps)$ \fpt-approximation$^{\ref{footnote:GJ23}}$ for uniform capacitated $k$-center $(p=\infty)$.
 In our work, we generalize and improve these results.
 Specifically, we obtain a $(3+\eps)$ \fpt-approximation w.r.t. any monotone symmetric norm (see \Cref{sec:prelims} for definitions) of radii, thus generalizing the $\ell_p$ norm objective of \cite{jaiswal_et_al:LIPIcs.ITCS.2024.65}.
 Further, we also improve the approximation ratio for the $\ell_p$ norm objective to $(1+\epsilon) (2\cdot 3^{p-1}+1)^{1/p}$.